-Full-time RVing is becoming more and more popular every day.
+Full-time RVing is becoming increasingly popular every day.
 With the onset of more remote working opportunities since the start of the pandemic, it’s hard to deny the appeal of being able to work from literally anywhere.
-Although many people are interested in the personal freedom RV life affords, it is often difficult to figure out where to start to make the transition from land owner to land roamer.
+Although many people are interested in the personal freedom RV life affords, it is often difficult to figure out where to start to make the transition from landowner to land roamer.

 The first thing you may want to consider doing is to ask work for clearance to become permanently remote.
-This is, of course, assuming that you plan on continuing your job on the road.
+This is, of course, if you plan to continue your job on the road.
 If you’re ready to pursue a career while being a full-time RVer or are looking at retirement, now is the time to do so.

 Next, you’re going to want to find out how much your home is valued at on the housing market, or, if you rent, let your landlord know your intent to move out.
 Breaking a lease can be a lengthy process depending on your rental agreement, and selling your home is no easy feat, so try and plan according to when you’d like to begin traveling.

 Another common struggle RVers initially have is managing their healthcare when on the road.
 It’s a good idea to check in with your doctor’s office, dental office, and any other healthcare provider you regularly see to update your records and plan future visits appropriately.

 Once you’ve situated your affairs, the next step is buying your RV!
 You may have had your eyes on one, or you’re still shopping around for one that speaks to you and your needs.
 If you’re adventurous and up for the challenge, you could try your hand at building a custom RV; however, this option would surely be the most labor and time intensive.

 To plan your first trip in your rig, download the RV Parks & Campgrounds app.
 This app finds RV parks throughout North America, so you don’t have to worry about where to park when you reach your destination.
 There are other apps available that are popular for finding campsites, so test a few out and see which ones work for you.